jdimauro/witch-lights/README.md

 ### Connect NeoPixels

 Hook up the NeoPixels to their appropriate 4-pin cables.
 If you've done continuity checks at each terminal board, you should have an unbroken data line running from beginning to end.
 Turn on the power and wave your hand at a PIR sensor; you should see a purple sprite animate along the length of the NeoPixel strips.

+This is where you should snap the lids tightly down on the enclosures, and screw the cable glands tight on the 4-pin NeoPixel cables.

+### Install

+Disconnect the neopixels temporarily, and loop the conduit through branches, around trees, along the ground, overhead… whatever path you want the lights to take.
+Then reconnect the NeoPixel cables at each end, and use velcro loops to bind the neopixel strips to the conduit so that there's no bunching or sagging.

+## Troubleshooting

+Most problems with this installation are caused by wiring problems.
+If you're getting weird behavior, or no pixel illumination, check:

+* are there any short circuits?
+* is the white data line connected all the way to the first NeoPixel input?
+* Are the 4-pin connectors connected right on the inside?
+* Are the NeoPixel strips oriented correctly?
+(Check the arrow on the strip; it should be pointed *away* from the Arduino enclosure)
+* Is the Arduino power light on?
+Does the indicator LED come on when the PIR sensor is tripped?

+TODO: more better troubleshooting